 SIF Cohort 1

-In 2015, Third Sector awarded seven awardees to receive federally funded technical assistance to assess the feasibility of implementing a Pay for Success project.
+In 2015, Third Sector awarded nine awardees to receive federally funded technical assistance to assess the feasibility of implementing a Pay for Success project.

 Awardees received assistance for interventions in Texas, California, Virginia, Nevada, Oregon, Washington State, in addition to national programs.